 A nifty little purple app that works on pretty much all the platforms you could ever think of, Viber lets you call or text on WiFi for free.

-If you don’t have the luxury of free Wifi or 3G data to hand, or you need to call an actual physical number on the other side of the world there’s no need to panic.
-All is not lost.
+If you don’t have the luxury of free wifi to hand, or you need to call a phoneline abroad as opposed to just a digital device, there’s still no need to splash out.

-We’d just like to stop you here and say while these calls aren’t free, the savings are HUGE.
+You’ll only be charged the cost of a normal phone call in the region you’re making the call to (plus a 4p connection charge), so while these calls aren’t free, the savings are HUGE.
 You’re talking about knocking a 24p/min call down to 1p/min.
-Just think about that.
+Wowza!

-If you’re the kind of kid who prefers to play it simple, and don’t want to spend money you don’t have, the Tesco International Calling Card is a goer.
+If you’re the kind of person who prefers to play it simple, and don’t want to spend money you don’t have, an international calling card is definitely a goer.

-You top it up, from a little as £3 and then you can use a special number to call abroad from as little at 1p/min.
+Another option is to pick up a prepaid international calling card.
+Tesco offers one where you can top up as little as £3 at a time, and then use the special number on the card to call abroad from as little at 1p/min.

 What’s good about this one is that as well as topping up online or on the phone you can also do it at any shop with the paypoint sign.

-If you’re going to be making a lot of calls on a regular basis it might be worth getting yourself a special package to accommodate for your international calling needs.
+If you’re going to be making a lot of calls on a regular basis, it might be worth getting yourself a special mobile bundle to accommodate this.

-You can pick up international SIM cards cheaply, often for free, and rates start from just 1p/min and you just top up as you go.
-Alternatively, you can speak to your current contract provider for the cost of a bundle to call home.
+You can pick up international SIM cards cheaply (often for free) and you just top up as you go.
+Alternatively, you can speak to your mobile contract provider for the cost of a bundle to call home.